 LGBTQ+ services in the United Arab Emirates

-Consensual same-sex sexual relations are criminalized in the UAE, and our guide explains more about this.
+Consensual same-sex sexual relations are criminalized in the UAE.
 Furthermore, punishments can be severe.
 Penalties might not only include fines, but also imprisonment, for instance.
 In addition, under interpretations of sharia, the punishment could even mean the death penalty.
-Furthermore, cross-dressing is a punishable offense, and has been prosecuted in recent times.
+Furthermore, cross-dressing is a punishable offense and has been prosecuted in recent times.
 Because of these rigid laws, no LGBTQ+ helplines exist in the UAE.
 Despite this, Human Rights Watch has a list of support groups and publications across the Middle East on its website.

 Financial support and homelessness services in the UAE

 As a result of the UAE’s high-octane lifestyle, many expats get into debt.
 Despite the fact that a range of government services are available, these primarily service UAE nationals.
 Therefore, in such a situation, expats’ first port of call should be their embassy or consulate.
 Despite the fact that many charities run by social groups have been established, a recent law requiring their registration has caused many to disband.